15 Top Trails For Hiking In Los Angeles

 4. Solstice Canyon Hike

-Between Pepperdine University and Point Dume just a quick jaunt from the Pacific Coast Highway, Solstice Canyon is a scenic kid-friendly hike along a babbling brook that deposits you at a small waterfall.
+Hiking trails in Los Angeles don’t get much easier than this one.
+Between Pepperdine University and Point Dume just a quick jaunt from the Pacific Coast Highway, Solstice Canyon is a scenic kid and stroller-friendly hike along a babbling brook that deposits you at a small waterfall.
 There are two public parking lots, but you must arrive early to get a spot.
 There is also tons of street parking available.

 Trailhead address: 3455 Solstice Canyon Rd, Malibu, CA 90265